kristofzerbe/hexo-generator-anything/README.md

 ... will lead to:
 - ``../output/author/index.html``
-INDEX file with a link list of all authors
+MAIN INDEX file with a link list of all authors

 - ``../output/author/maria.html``
-POSTS file with list of all posts from Maria, here 'First Post' only
+POSTS INDEX file with list of all posts from Maria, here 'First Post' only

 - ``../output/author/jonas.html``
-POSTS file with list of all posts from Jonas, here 'Second Post' and 'Third Post'
+POSTS INDEX file with list of all posts from Jonas, here 'Second Post' and 'Third Post'

 If you have activated the Hexo configuration attribute [``post_asset_folder``](https://hexo.io/docs/asset-folders.html), then the output will be: